The Advent of Fake Crypto Wallets:

 What is a fake crypto wallet?

-How do scammers trick people with fake wallets?
+How do scammers promote fake wallets?

 Scammers use various methods, including impersonating trusted brands, creating look-alike websites, sending phishing emails with malicious links, publishing fake apps on official app stores, and using social media ads to appear legitimate. -